giventofly/cardmarket-api/README.md

    user karmacrow, use it as your baseline to other public api queries.
   - put some notes where i add problems to get it working.

-## todo:
+## update when have the time or someone asks for it:

- - do a function to execute queries to get card price (probably what everyone wants)
+ - do a function to execute queries to get card price